santiagohenn/route-analyzer/README.md

 ## Plotting and Analysis

-See `plot.py` and `fft_plot.py` for scripts to analyze and visualize the collected data.
+I made some simple `plot.py` and `fft_plot.py` scripts to analyze and visualize the collected data.

 ---